 (Visit Operation Homefront's Facebook page to stay updated on events and registration.)

 Portraits of Love works with local USO offices to set up photo shoots for service members' families on USO bases across the country.
 The goal is to create memorable portraits to send to the service members overseas and to their families in the United States.

 Christmas isn’t the same without a festive tree.
 Trees for Troops provides free, farm-grown Christmas trees to service members in all branches of the military and their families in the United States and overseas, through donations, sponsorships, grants and volunteers.

-The USO has partnered with United Through Reading so deployed troops can read books to their kids even though they aren’t home.
-Service members read a book aloud at a USO center while being recorded on DVD that is mailed to their children.
-All recording equipment, books and shipping materials are supplied by the USO.
+United Through Reading allows deployed troops to read books to their kids even though they aren’t home.
+Service members read a book aloud at select locations while being recorded on a DVD that is mailed to their children.
+Click here for USO recording locations.

 (Recordable books are also available at many stores like Hallmark, Barnes and Noble, and Amazon.com so kids can send one back to their deployed parent and show off their reading skills.)

 Looking for Christmas stockings?
 These military-themed stockings are great for the service member who is away and the family at home.
 They’re available for all service branches, and you can also get family support stockings for spouses and parents.
 And you’ll get free shipping!